tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 (Closer with first or second pronouns, possibly both.)

 ## Conclusion

+Certainly the fact that Kandinsky's Fugue represents a type of music may have something to do with it selling in 1990 for $20,900,000.

 Links to additional information about the image in the introduction, for possible use in the conclusion. https://en.wikipedia.org/wiki/Fugue